 Monument Re quantifies its capital requirements in accordance with the Bermuda Solvency Capital Requirement ("BSCR") set out within Bermuda's economic capital regime.
-A capital management buffer is targeted substantially in excess of BSCR in order that the business can withstand market and other fluctuations on a day-to-day basis.
+A capital management buffer is targeted substantially in excess of BSCR.

 Projections of available capital and economic capital requirements are carried out at least annually.
 This includes analysis of management actions that can be taken in advance or in response to adverse events, to ensure that the capital position remains robust.
 These projections, combined with stress and scenario testing across a range of adverse scenarios, underpin the Group's capital planning.